Evaluating Perspectival Biases in Cross-Modal Retrieval: Example of Prevalence Bias Evaluation

-To further elaborate the result of research question 1, we provide the example of retrieval from image to text from CLIP and M-CLIP in Figure \ref{fig:cherry}.
-We also provide result of LBKL and DLBKL score at other rank in Table \ref{tab:rq1_result_appendix}.
+To further elaborate on the result of research question 1, we provide the example of retrieval from image to text from CLIP and M-CLIP in Figure \ref{fig:cherry}.
+We also provide the results of LBKL and DLBKL scores at other ranks in Table \ref{tab:rq1_result_appendix}.